 - Values: A company’s values prompt employee commitment.
 For example, an employee whose personal values align with their company’s values will likely work productively to further the company’s mission since they agree with its principles.

 - Attitudes: Think about the office environment like spending time with a friend.
 The experience can be negative if your friend is in a bad mood and positive if your friend is happy.
 In the same way, attitudes around the office can guide employees’ experiences in the workplace.

 - Practices: Company operations, policies, and procedures can largely impact the way employees feel about their jobs, the treatment they receive from leadership, and the way the company is run.

 Values, attitudes, and practices can be individually adapted to better the workplace environment, like when a company changes its paid time off policy to give employees more flexibility throughout the year.
 Elements can also impact each other.
-For example, the company will exhibit its core value of employee respect through the new PTO policy.
-Consequently, employees will appreciate their company’s authenticity.
+For example, a nonprofit could exhibit its core value of giving back to the community by implementing a volunteer match or gift match program.
+Consequently, the nonprofit’s employees will appreciate their company’s authenticity.